jorge2412/DataLake2/Mixed Reality/HoloLens/readme.md

-# Community Content - HoloLens
+# Community Content - Microsoft HoloLens

 This folder contains content introducing Microsoft HoloLens and demonstrating how to build apps for it with Unity.
 The content is divided into two sessions: